 Final thoughts: Freelance vs. Outsourcing vs. a Dedicated Team

-Finding an extra set of hands on freelance platforms can be relatively easy, but it's far from being a one-size-fits-all solution.
-However, there is a significant difference between hiring a freelancer and a full-time remote employee through a Dedicated Team or a traditional outsourcing model.
+Hiring remote programmers off freelance platforms can be relatively easy, but it's far from being a one-size-fits-all solution.
+However, there is a significant difference between hiring a remote developer as a freelancer and a full-time remote employee through a Dedicated Team or a traditional outsourcing model.

 If we were to put the three options on a scale in terms of their reliability, freelancers would probably be ranked the lowest, as this model is associated with high levels of unpredictability.

-Traditional outsourcing would take second place, given that you rarely know who works on your project and if the developers handling it are skilled enough and you only receive the deliverables bespoke on the contract.
-Still, this option is more secure and transparent, as the vendor is formally obliged to stick to the contract and is accountable for the end result.
+Traditional outsourcing would take second place, given that when you hire remote programmers within this model you rarely know who works on your project and if the people handling it are skilled enough and you only receive the deliverables bespoke on the contract.
+Still, this option is more secure and transparent, as the vendor is formally obliged to stick to the contract and is accountable for the results.

-With this in mind, a Dedicated Team model would be the most reliable option, given that you eliminate a great deal of uncertainties by selecting and hiring all of the team members yourself.
+With this in mind, a Dedicated Team model would be the most reliable option.
+Technically, you'll work with a company that hires remote developers for you, but the hiring decision is always yours.
+That way, you eliminate a great deal of uncertainties by selecting and hiring all of the team members yourself.
 The team will be integrated into your workflow and report directly to you, giving you full control over the development process.

-When it comes to hiring remote developers, many factors are at play.
+When it comes to hiring remote programmers, many factors are at play.
 At the end of the day, you need to explore all the possibilities out there to make an informed decision.
-If you’re interested to find out more, especially given a dedicated team model, let’s connect.
+If you’re interested to find out more, especially given a Dedicated Team model, let’s connect.